mraduls129/codex_GPT/README.md

-# codex_GPT
+# TALK_ai
-A ChatGPT clone made using Vite, React, HTML, CSS, Javascript, Nodejs integrating with the OpenAI API Engine Warvil
-TALK AI is an intelligent chatbot powered by OpenAI.
+A,* ChatGPT clone made using Vite, React, HTML, CSS, Javascript, Nodejs integrating with the OpenAI API *TALK AI is an intelligent chatbot powered by OpenAI.
 It is designed to provide helpful and insightful answers to your questions.
 Warvil can learn from its conversations with you, allowing it to become increasingly efficient and knowledgeable over time.